lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 ## Let's write our own plugin!

 If we can only reuse existing plugins, then we wouldn't be fully in control.
 Let's write a plugin of our own.
 For our new plugin, we will support the insertion of links to Wikipedia articles.
 If the user types `dbp:word`, we will show a hint card proposing to insert a hyperlink to a Wikipedia article.

-There are three parts interacting when writing a plugin:

-  - The editor: processes input
-  - A service: is informed about new events, and decides where to provide hints
-  - A hint card: is shown to the user, and allows manipulation of a region of text in the editor
+Once the hyperlink is inserted, another plugin will show a card with a snippet from Wikipedia when the cursor is positioned in the hyperlink.

 ### Creating our own plugin

-A plugin can be generated from a blueprint.
-For this tutorial, we have already setup an initial plugin containing some helper functions to interact with dbpedia, a service that extracts semantic information from Wikipedia articles.
-The plugin is included in the `node_modules/@lblod/ember-rdfa-editor-wikipedia-slug-plugin` folder.
+If you want to create a new plugin, you can generate a skeleton using [https://github.com/lblod/ember-rdfa-editor-plugin-generator](the plugin generator).
+For this tutorial, we have already prepared two plugins:
+- wikipedia-slug-plugin: a plugin that will propose to insert a hyperlink to Wikipedia
+- dbpedia-info-plugin: a plugin that will show an info card when clicking a Wikipedia link

+The plugins are already installed and included in the `node_modules/@lblod` folder.
+But the code still contains some TODOs.
+It's up to you to complete the implementation and make the hint cards work correctly.

-First, as with the other plugins, we have to enable the plugin in the editor configuration:
+First, as with the other plugins, we have to enable the new plugins in the editor configuration:

     // File: frontend-rdfa-editor-demo/app/config/editor-profiles.js